 - provide a succinct view of the business case or why the company’s strategy is sustainable

 - demonstrate that management understands its industry and is confident in its competitive positioning

 - support and elaborate on the competence of your leadership team and their likelihood of executing to plan

 - discuss the quality of cash flows and your ability to meet commitments

 - share significant events that have improved the banker’s collateral coverage, giving the bank comfort on its security and collateral position (i.e., accounts receivable insurance is in place, or the value of a secured asset has been enhanced)

 - review the covenants and your historical and projected compliance.
-For example, the company may need to explain why non-recurring expenses should be excluded from earnings before interest, tax, depreciation and amortization (EBITDA) in a ratio of funded debt to EBITDA
+For example, the company may need to explain why non-recurring expenses should be excluded from EBITDA in a ratio of funded debt to EBITDA

-Be sure, too, to deliver your credit review package or presentation on time—or early.
+Be sure to also deliver your credit review package or presentation on time—or early.
 A missed deadline could signal that you may not have your business under control or that you don’t take your relationship with your banker seriously—messages you want to avoid conveying at all costs.

 The same is true if the news you’re sharing is bad.
 Bankers understand that all businesses go through difficult periods and sometimes face adversity.
 Experience shows they would much prefer to be told upfront about current or anticipated risks, issues, and challenges—rather than being surprised once it’s too late to recover.

 If you’re concerned about meeting your covenants, be transparent and offer solutions.
 If your financing needs have changed, proactively request a revision.
 By providing insight into these issues, you not only demonstrate your solid understanding of your business; you also give both your team and your banker the luxury of time to identify solutions together.